Emergency advice

 If someone has a nosebleed:

-3. Call 999 if bleeding is severe.
+3. Call 999 if the bleeding is severe.

 A nosebleed is when blood flows from the nose.
 It’s normally caused when tiny blood vessels inside the nostrils are ruptured.
-Common causes of nosebleeds include being hit on the nose, sneezing, picking or blowing the nose, high blood pressure and anti-clotting medication.
+Common causes of nosebleeds include being hit on the nose, sneezing, picking or blowing the nose, high blood pressure, and anti-clotting medication.

 What to do